derektypist/scroll-project/README.md

 # Scroll Project

-The purpose of the project is to provide the scroll using plain JavaScript, without using any frameworks.
+The purpose of the project is to provide the scroll project using plain JavaScript, without using any frameworks.
 However, Google Fonts and Font Awesome will be used.

 ## UX